beyondcode/docs.beyondco.de/resources/docs/laravel-websockets/1.0/basic-usage/ssl.md

 }
 ```

-Note the `to /special-websocket-url`, this is a dummy path to allow the `proxy` directive to only proxy on websocket connections.
+Note the `to /websocket-proxy`, this is a dummy path to allow the `proxy` directive to only proxy on websocket connections.
 This should be a path that will never be used by your application's routing.
+Also, note that you should change `127.0.0.1` to the hostname of your websocket server.
+For example, if you're running in a Docker environment, this might be the container name of your websocket server.